 Please see "Part II., Item 1A.
-Risk Factors-Risks Related to Our Financial Condition and Need for Additional Capital."
+Risk Factors-Risks Related to Our Financial Condition and Capital Requirements."

-We have material cash requirements and other contractual obligations related to our office and lab rent (as described in Note 10, "Leases" to the financial statements in this Annual Report on Form 10-K).
+We have material cash requirements and other contractual obligations related to our office and lab rent (as described in Note 10, "Leases" to the financial statements in this Annual Report).